-(a) no alternative solution available;

-(c) adequate compensatory measures in place.
+- (a) no alternative solution available; - (b) imperative reasons of overriding public interest for the plan to proceed; and - (c) adequate compensatory measures in place.

-55 'Annexed habitats and species' refer to those listed under Annex I, II & IV of the EU Habitats Directive and Annex I of the EU Birds Directive.
+57 'Annexed habitats and species' refer to those listed under Annex I, II & IV of the EU Habitats Directive and Annex I of the EU Birds Directive.

-56 Except as provided for in Section 6(4) of the Habitats Directive, viz.
+58 Except as provided for in Article 6(4) of the Habitats Directive, viz.
 There must be: